 Los Angeles native here, born and bred, and I love my hometown.
 Unfortunately there is a tidal wave of bad advice about visiting Los Angeles on the internet.
 This post is an effort to set the record straight because I want you to love LA too.

 This eclectic, fun city is a huge metropolis with distinctly different neighborhoods.
-If you run around trying to fill up your Instagram feed, you’ll sit in traffic and miss what’s great about Los Angeles.
+If you run around trying to fill up your Instagram feed, you’ll sit in traffic and miss what’s great about visiting LA.
 You’ll also end up disillusioned.

 As I clear up some of the misconceptions below, you’ll also find tips on how to do it right.

-Los Angeles gets a heavy marine layer on the coast from May through July.
+Los Angeles gets a heavy marine layer on the coast in the early part of the summer.
 The fog typically burns off in the afternoon but sometimes it’s cold and grey for days.
 Don’t forget to pack a sweater and pants.

 From August through October highs are in the 80s by the beach, 90s inland and regularly over 100 degrees in the Valley.
 Skip theme parks like Disneyland and Universal Studios on those crazy hot days.